-Andres Pedroso is in his fourth season on the coaching staff at Virginia.
+Andres Pedroso is in his fifth season on the coaching staff at Virginia.
 A former standout at Duke, Pedroso helped the Cavaliers to three of the best seasons in school history during his time in Charlottesville.
 In 2012, he was elevated to the title of Associate Head Coach.

-Last season marked one of the greatest years by any program in collegiate tennis history.
+The 2012-13 campaign marked one of the greatest years by any program in collegiate tennis history.
 In addition to posting an undefeated 30-0 record, Virginia became just the 12th school to win both the NCAA Championship and ITA National Team Indoor Championship in the same year.
 The Cavaliers had their fifth NCAA individual champion as Jarmere Jenkins and Mac Styslinger won the NCAA Doubles Championship.
 Jenkins, who also reached the NCAA Singles Championship final and finished the year No. 1 in the ITA Singles Rankings, became the third Cavalier to be named ITA National Player of the Year.

 In 2011-12, Pedroso helped direct the Cavaliers to their second consecutive NCAA Tournament final, as they also won their eighth ACC championship in nine seasons and set a NCAA record by having a NCAA singles quarterfinalist for the seventh consecutive season.